Click the buttons to get answers to your questions

 Parents love their children and would want to do everything to keep them safe.
 As a result of this, they may sometimes prevent you from doing certain things that you ordinarily want to do, if they think you might get into trouble .
 If your parents prevent you from visiting your friends, it is most likely that they think you are too young to go out unaccompanied or they are not sure about your safety at your friend’s place.
 It could also be that they have observed some behaviours in your friend that they are not comfortable with.

 What you can do is to discuss your worries about this with your dad or mom.
 I’m sure they will let you know their own concerns.

-How Can I avoid sexual intercourse in my relationship with my friends of the opposite sex?
+How Can I avoid unsafe touch in my relationship with my friends of the opposite sex?
 I am 15years old.

 Being able to avoid sexual intercourse as you relate with your friends begins with self-awareness- you should be aware of your own vulnerability or weaknesses that could easily make you to get involved.
 For instance, a young person who abuses alcohol can easily indulge in sexual activities because while under the influence of alcohol, he or she may not be able to put up any resistance in the face of sexual advances.
 So, you need to study yourself, discover the things about you that can easily make you to indulge in sexual intercourse and find ways to deal with them.

 Another important thing is being able to set personal boundary.
 It is important to let your friends know the limits to which you would allow physical or bodily contact and be plain and firm about it.
 For instance, if you have told your friends that you do not want hugs, you should ensure that you never initiate or accept a hug from them under any circumstance.

 You also need to be assertive.You should know that you alone have right over your body and therefore should be bold enough to refuse anyone who attempts to have unacceptable contact with your body.